 Needle and thread is a late successional perennial bunchgrass that grows in association with a number of species.
-It is a component of climax communities, but it acts as an increaser in response to disturbance.
+It is a component of climax communities, and is indicative of reference plant communities in the Dry Mixedgrass subregion.
 Coupland and Johnson (1965) found that the roots were concentrated in the top 60 cm, but were able to reach a depth of 110 cm depending on subsoil texture.
+Needle and Thread grass is common throughout the DMGA, except for clayey sites on soils (DMGA8) and more most of the overflow sites since they have higher moisture.
+Stipa Comata is considered a tall grass with respect to plant community structure in the DMGA and requires a stable/balanced soil environment.